zzzprojects/docs/learndapper.com/pages/stored-procedures.md

 Dapper provides access to the `CommandType` property via the `commandType` parameter included in all the various [querying methods](/dapper-query) provided by Dapper.

-The next example is the equivalent to the above, but with the `CommandType` set to `StoredProcedure`:
+The next example is the equivalent of the above, but with the `CommandType` set to `StoredProcedure`:

 ```csharp
 var storedProcedureName = "GetSalesByYear";